Where and When

 Our services are shaped by the conviction that what we need most is to hear God speak to us in his word, the Bible.
 The whole service leads up to and follows on from the reading of a passage from the Bible.
 A message is then given to show how the passage relates to Jesus, God’s great plan of salvation for our world, and how we fit into it.

 When our service starts we usually sing a song or two to help prepare us for hearing God’s word.
-We then have a kids’ talk for a few minutes which will often include singing a kids’ song together.
-After the kids’ song, a program for kids aged 2-6 will run for the rest of the service.
-(There is also space up the back of the auditorium for younger children.)
+We’ll usually have a kids’ talk or a kids’ song, before the kids are invited to head out to their Kids Church program.
+Kids Church is for kids aged 2 years old to Year 6 at school will run for the rest of the service.
+For younger infants, a ‘Kids Corner’ is set up at the back of the auditorium for play supervised by parents.

 We sometimes change the order around after that, but we will always pray for our community, our city and our world.
 We will always have a Bible reading followed by a talk explaining and applying the passage.
-Once a month we also will share bread and grape juice as we remember Jesus’ death on the cross for our sins.
+Once a month we also will share in the Lord’s Supper, a symbolic meal of bread and grape juice, as we remember Jesus’ death on the cross for our sins.